lifeisstillgood/softwaremind/docs/conceptchapters/_history.rst

 Alan Turing and the road to Software
 ------------------------------------

-Alan Mathison Turing was 27 years old when he walked through the gates of Bletchly Park, the UK Governments Code and Cipher School (GCCS), just a day after the declartion of War by the UK on Germany.
+Alan Mathison Turing was 27 years old when he walked through the gates of Bletchly Park, the UK Governments Code and Cipher School (GCCS), just a day after the UK declared war on Germany.

 There is a lovely scene in the 2014 biopic of Turing's life `The Imitation Game` where Benedict Cumberbatch as Turing is having an interview with Charles Dance as 'The Establishment Figure', deciding if Turing should be allowed to work at Bletchly.
 Charles Dance's character is pompous and throughout the film provides most of the 'oppostion' to Turing.
 Of course we need exposition to explain Turings already astounding genius and where the UK is in the war, but we set up a dynamic here that probably oversells the 'lone genius struggling against a world that does not understand him'.

 While I love any film I can persuade my kids to watch that teaches even a passing resemblance to history ("look its him from Avengers"), when he walked into Bletchly Park, Turing had already been working with the UK government and Polish Intelligence in their attempts to break Nazi Ciphers for over a year.

-Yes there were difficulties getting sufficient resources to build the bombe, that cracking the Enigma code was always a struggle, but a struggle not against pompous ADmirals, but against mathematics itself.
-A letter to Churchill solved most of the resource problems, but the enemy remained building a machine to take on nature.
+Yes there were difficulties getting sufficient resources to build the bombe, that cracking the Enigma code was always a struggle, but a struggle not against pompous Admirals, but against mathematics itself.
+Fmously, a letter to Churchill solved most of the resource problems ("give them whatever they need" was the reply), but the enemy remained building a machine to take on nature.

+I find hat .
 (worth dicussing the home chain radar, bletchly as examples of what UK was supremely good at - organisation on massive Stae scale.
 Something the spark travelled to USA with).